huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - Well, I don't like the absence of a sperate search bar.
 I also don't like the seperate setting UI tab, without a shortcut key to bring it on.
 - But the built-in ad blocker is much faster.
 Somehow I think it's faster than uBlock
-- It seems to have no "tab-search" feature as well, but have a Keyword feature.
-It's the same as Vivaldi's nickname feature.
+- It seems to have "tab-search" feature as well, and have a Keyword feature which is the same as Vivaldi's nickname feature.
 - The icon of a new chrome plugin is not pinned by default.
 I don't like it.
 - It seems to have no flash problem when activating the window after it minimized.Hoever, when starting up, it still have the god damn white flash problem.
-- Has less apperance settings than Vivaldi.
+- Has less appearance settings than Vivaldi.
 I like Vivaldi

-Personally, I think I can use Brave as a temporary browser to watch Youtube or some inconsequential website when I'm resting, or searching different contents frequently which requires loading speed.

-Also give it a shot to see if I can get any moeny from it.

-But I'll use Vivaldi my main browser, no doubt, because of the fix of the flashing problem.
+Personally, I think I can use Brave.
+It's quick.
+It matters.